SS L'Atlantique

-SS L'Atlantique was a French ocean liner owned by the Compagnie de Navigation Sud Atlantique, a subsidiary of the Compagnie Générale Transatlantique (CGT).
-When completed in 1931 she was the largest, swiftest and most luxurious ocean liner on the route between Europe and South America.
+SS L'Atlantique was a French liner owned by the Compagnie de Navigation Sud-Atlantique, a subsidiary of the Compagnie Générale Transatlantique (CGT).
+When completed in 1931 she was the largest, swiftest, and most luxurious liner on the route between Europe and South America.

 Her career was cut short by a fire in 1933 that gutted much of the ship and killed 19 of her crew.
 She was scrapped in Scotland in 1936.

 Building

 Ateliers et Chantiers de Saint-Nazaire Penhoët built L'Atlantique at Saint-Nazaire.
 Her keel was laid on 28 November 1928.
 She was launched on 15 April 1930 and completed on 7 September 1931.

 The ship's length overall was 733 ft, and because of the shallowness of the Río de la Plata she was given a draught of only 29.5 ft and unusually broad beam of 92 ft.
 Unusual for her time, she was designed with very little sheer and camber.
 She displaced between 40,000 and 42,500.
 Her gross register tonnage was 42,512.

 The ship's main engines were four sets of triple-expansion steam turbines driving four propellers.
 They developed a total of 45,000 shaft horsepower and gave her a speed of 21 kn.